Navigating School Holidays as a Separated Parent

 When parents are no longer together, school holidays can be challenging and need careful thought.
 Some collaboration is needed to make a schedule that fulfils a child’s needs and allows for valuable time with each parent.

 Establishing a clear timetable that sets out how holidays will be shared between you is key.
 Any schedule should be created well in advance to allow for planning and to avoid conflict.
-Lots of separated parents will make a plan for the year ahead (September or January can be good times to do this) so that everyone knows what’s happening.
+Lots of separated parents will make a plan for the year ahead so that everyone knows what’s happening.
 You’ll need to look up all the school holiday dates for the year as early as possible and also factor in any training days when school will be closed.
 Being aware of the exact dates and duration of school holidays allows parents to make arrangements well in advance.

 Effective communication is key for successful co-parenting during school holidays.
 Parents should maintain open lines of communication wherever possible.
 Using an app like Our Family Wizard might assist you in making plans when communication is difficult.